zetxqx/gateway-api-inference-extension/README.md

 ![Architecture Diagram](./docs/inference-gateway-architecture.svg)

+### Model Server Integration

+IGW’s pluggable architecture was leveraged to enable the [llm-d Inference Scheduler](https://github.com/llm-d/llm-d-inference-scheduler).

+Llm-d customizes vLLM & IGW to create a disaggregated serving solution.
+We've worked closely with this team to enable this integration.
+IGW will continue to work closely with llm-d to generalize the disaggregated serving plugin(s), & set a standard for disaggregated serving to be used across any [protocol-adherent](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/003-model-server-protocol) model server.

-It currently requires a version of vLLM that supports the necessary metrics to predict traffic load which is defined in the [model server protocol](https://github.com/kubernetes-sigs/gateway-api-inference-extension/tree/main/docs/proposals/003-model-server-protocol).
-Support for Google's Jetstream, nVidia Triton, text-generation-inference, and SGLang is coming soon.
+IGW + llm-d natively supports vLLM, support for: Google's Jetstream, nVidia's Triton, text-generation-inference, and SGLang is coming soon.
+More details can be found in [model server integration](https://gateway-api-inference-extension.sigs.k8s.io/implementations/model-servers/).

 ## Status